hellosomraj/TF3TierArch/README.md

 ### #Opensource Project to set up a Three-tier Architecture in AWS using Terraform & official AWS modules.
 ### _Introduction & Purpose_

-In this `#opensource` project we will go through the experience of creating a `Complex Three-tier Cloud architecture (AWS) using Terraform` ([LAMP stack](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html)).
+In this advanced Terraform `#opensource` project we will go through the experience of creating a `Complex Three-tier Cloud architecture (AWS) using Terraform` ([LAMP stack](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html)) and best practices to follow in any Terraform project.
 All AWS Infrastructure implementation was done using offcial AWS Terraform modules.
 The project aimed to create a scalable, secure, and high-performing web application environment with real-world best practices & realistic patterns. <br/><br/>

+This blog post is intended to help people at all levels and roles.
+This is a comprehensive & prescriptive guide to effectively using Terraform to create a complex Cloud Architectures.
+Everything is `#opensource` so feel free to leverage.  <br/>

+### _Who should use this guide?_
+This guide is intended to help people at all levels and roles.
+I have applied many of these techniques/strategies in real-time projects & have witnessed first-hand the positive impact they can have on project outcomes.<br/>

-The blog post is a `comprehensive & prescriptive guide` to effectively using Terraform to create a complex Cloud Architectures.
-Everything is `#opensource` so feel free to leverage. `It is written to help people at all levels and roles, from junior developers to CxOs`, to learn about best practices and ways to effectively use IaC in a Digital Transformation journey.
-It would also serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, automation-first and security-first approaches.
-They can leverage the blog insights to supercharge their projects and client engagements.
-The objective insights and real-world best practices mentioned in the blog can also be directly put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment. <br/>
+  * This blog would serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, `automation-first` and
+    `security-first` approaches.
+They can leverage the blog insights strenthen their customer relationships, supercharge their projects and win additional work. <br/>
+  * The objective insights and real-world best practices mentioned in the blog can also be put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment.
+The insights of the blog will help to develop more targeted and effective proposals that are cost-efficient.
+I have mentioned a sample storytelling strategy and approach at the end of this blog which they can leverage.<br/>

-`For aspiring developers, it's your playground` — a chance to the download code, tinker, and master Terraform.
-Explore a treasure trove of free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.
+  * `For developers, it's playground` — a chance to the download code, experiment, and master Terraform.
+Explore the free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.<br/>

-`To summarize - this blog is a prescriptive guidance for anyone working (or going to start working) in Terraform projects & wants efficient infrastructure management`. <br/>
+To summarize - this blog is a prescriptive guidance for anyone working (or going to start working) in Terraform projects & wants efficient infrastructure management. <br/>

-### _Overall learnings_ <br/>
+### _Overall learnings_
--  `Strategy/Techniques and best practices` which can be followed in a Terraform/IaC projects.<br/>
+-  `Strategy/Techniques/guidelines` and best practices which can be followed in a Terraform/IaC projects.
 - `Terraform Automation, efficient resource management & predictable infrastructure`: Experience the efficiency of infrastructure-as-code using Terraform.
    Rapidly deploy the complex Cloud architectures with ease.
 One of the key benefits of Terraform is its idempotency, which ensures that infrastructure deployments are consistent, predictable, and efficient.
 This also reduces operational risk, making it an ideal choice for production environments.<br/>